kushalpatel0265/CSVExcelNLPQuery/README.md

 - **Secure API Integration**: Utilizes secure API keys from PandasAI for reliable data processing.

 ## Getting Started
-Follow these instructions to set up and run DataQueryAI on your local machine.
+Follow these instructions to set up and run CSVExcelNLPQuery on your local machine.

 ## Prerequisites
 - Python 3.8 or higher